-Move the shift lever to P (Park) or N (Neutral).
-To restart the engine when the vehicle is already moving, use N (Neutral) only.
+Place the transmission in P (Park) or N (Neutral).
+To restart the engine when the vehicle is already moving, use N (Neutral).

 Do not try to shift to P (Park) if the vehicle is moving.
 If you do, you could damage the transmission.
 Shift to P (Park) only when the vehicle is stopped.